 Get ready for this easy copycat Dairy Queen Oreo Blizzard recipe made right in your home.
 This is the best homemade DQ ice cream treat and has the perfect texture with smooth ice cream and Oreo chunks, and it even passes the upside down test!
+We can't get enough of this ice cream treat during the summer.

 This ice cream treat is perfect for any summer night or when you are dreaming of warmer days in winter.
 We love being able to make this blizzard in the comfort of your home!